theiterators/kebs/README.md

 ```

 **NOTE for Scala 3 version of kebs-circe**:
-1. As of today, there is no support for the @noflat annotation - using it will have no effect.
-2. If you're using recursive types - due to [this issue](https://github.com/circe/circe/issues/1980) you'll have to add codecs explicitly in the following way:
+If you're using recursive types - due to [this issue](https://github.com/circe/circe/issues/1980) you'll have to add codecs explicitly in the following way:
 ```scala
 case class R(a: Int, rs: Seq[R]) derives Decoder, Encoder.AsObject
 ```